-But the care of God for the birds does more than assure us of His care for our physical wants.
-The life is more than meat.
-God's care assures us that He will supply all our need, "according to His riches in glory."
+19 ...according to His riches in glory.

 He who cares for that which is least, will not forget that which is the greatest.
 God's care for the wants of the smallest of His creatures should be taken by us as comfort when we appear before the throne of grace to ask for mercy, and grace to help in time of need.
-Here is our warrant:-
+Here is our warrant:

-The Lord is good to all;

-And his tender mercies are over all his works.

-All thy works shall give thanks unto thee, O Lord; And thy saints shall bless thee.

-They shall speak of the glory of thy kingdom,
+Psalm 145 [RV]

-[&]quot;The Lord is gracious, and full of compassion; Slow to anger, and of great mercy.
+- $^{\rm 8}$ The Lord is gracious, and full of compassion; slow to anger, and of great mercy. - 9 The Lord is good to all; and His tender mercies are over all His works. - 10 All Your works shall give thanks unto You, O Lord; and Your saints shall bless You.

-1Matt 6:26

-And talk of thy power;

-To make known to the sons of men his mighty acts,

-And the glory of the majesty of his kingdom.

-Thy kingdom is everlasting kingdom,

-And thy dominion endureth throughout all generations.

-The Lord upholdeth all that fall,

-And raiseth up all those that be bowed down.

-The eyes of all wait upon thee;

-And thou givest them their meat in due season.

-Thou openest thine hand,

-And satisfieth the desire of every living thing.

-The Lord is righteous in all his ways,

-And gracious in all his works.

-The Lord is nigh unto all them that call upon him, To all that call upon him in truth.

-He will fulfill the desire of them that fear him; He also will hear their cry, and will save them."
-1
+- 11 They shall speak of the glory of Your kingdom, and talk of your power; - 12 To make known to the sons of men His mighty acts, and the glory of the majesty of His kingdom. - 13 Your kingdom is an everlasting kingdom, and Your dominion endures throughout all generations. - 14 The Lord upholds all that fall, and raises up all those that be bowed down. - 15 The eyes of all wait upon You; and You give them their meat in due season. - 16 You open Your hand, and satisfy the desire of every living thing. - 17 The Lord is righteous in all His ways, and gracious in all His works. - 18 The Lord is nigh unto all them that call upon Him, to all that call upon Him in truth. - 19 He will fulfill the desire of them that fear Him; He also will hear their cry, and will save them.